NWalker4483/ControlMe/README.md

 * <del>[Control Linear Actuator](https://www.marginallyclever.com/2015/07/how-to-control-a-linear-actuator-with-an-arduino/) with Arduino</del>
 * <del>Connect webcam to servo </del> which is controlled via gamepad
 * Test the bandwidth utilized by the stream
+* Switch Jrk Mode from serial to pwm
 ## Necessary Side Quests
 * Slim down modules used/ Remove importing of any unused/noncritical modules
 * Review line 33 and 36 in order to implement control of multiple actuators from arduino